 The coastal railway line connects the main seaside resorts of Tuscany: Viareggio, Pietrasanta, Massa, and Carrara along the Riviera of Versilia; Livorno, Castiglioncello, Cecina, Campiglia on the Etruscan Coast; Follonica and Grosseto in Maremma.
 Moreover, if you take the south direction, you can reach Rome and Fiumicino International Airport.
 Instead, going north, you reach Cinque Terre, Genoa, and Milan.

 Heading to Siena

-If you are in Florence and head to Siena, there are some daily Regionale trains departing from SMN.
+Departing from Florence SMN, there are some daily Regionale trains heading to Siena.
 Instead, if you are in Pisa or Lucca, you have to get the train to Empoli, get off, and change locomotive.
-On the way, if you have time, do not forget to stop in Monteriggioni, one of our favourite villages of Tuscany.
+On the way, if you have time, do not forget to stop in Monteriggioni, one of our favorite villages in Tuscany.
 If you are heading to San Gimignano, stop in Poggibonsi and get a bus.
-From the southern Maremma you can get a train in Grosseto or Montepescali.
+From the southern Maremma, you can get a train to Grosseto or Montepescali.